-Intrathecal drug delivery systems for treating pain and spasms

-Information for patients
+Intrathecal drug delivery systems for treating pain and spasms - Information for patients

-Your hospital specialist team thinks that you might benefit from having an intrathecal drug delivery (ITDD) system.
+Your hospital specialist team thinks that you might benefit from having an intrathecal drug delivery (ITDD) system; a means of delivering medicine very close to the spine for increased effectiveness.
 This system is often just called a 'pump'.